 In 2016, the Company placed its worker's compensation and auto insurance policies with Archway, a captive insurance company with more than 200 members.
 Mr. Edone is a member of the Board of Directors of Archway and was the President of the Archway Board of Directors from September 2016 to September 2018.
-As of December 31, 2020, the Company has approximately \$36,000 in Archway stock and \$493,816 in security collateral.
-During 2020, the Company paid approximately \$557,072 representing premium and expenses for the policy year ending February 28, 2021.
+Scott Garber, the Company's General Counsel and Corporate Secretary, is also a member of the Board of Directors and of the Executive Committee of Archway.
+As of December 31, 2021, the Company has approximately \$36,000 in Archway stock and \$543,898 in security collateral.
+During 2021, the Company paid approximately \$592,551 representing premium and expenses for the policy year ending February 28, 2022.